 The rate table shows 5-year fixed mortgage rates in Newfoundland.
 To compare other rate types and terms, click on the filters icon beside the down payment percentage.

-How much can I save by comparing mortgage rates in Newfoundland?
+How much can I save by comparing mortgage rates in Newfoundland and Labrador?

 What’s the difference between fixed and variable mortgage rates?